 On the other hand, at the Africa Blockchain Conference 2018, the President of Uganda expressed support for the use of both blockchain and cryptocurrencies.
 Notable also, is the fact that earlier this year, the Uganda Free Zones Authority issued a license to a local company for the creation of a Blockchain Free Zone.

-To date, the UK government and regulators have taken a balanced and flexible approach to the use of blockchain technology.
-While recognising that it has the potential to deliver significant benefits and voicing support for its development—the government notably established an All-Party Parliamentary Group on Blockchain in January 2018 to ensure that industry and society benefit from the full potential of blockchain—it has also stressed the need for caution.
-Both the government and regulators have emphasised the need to manage the range of risks observed in the cryptoasset market, and to ensure that the financial markets remain safe and transparent.
+To date, the UK Government and regulators have taken a balanced and flexible approach to the use of blockchain technology.
+Both have recognised that this technology has the potential to deliver significant benefits and have voiced support for its development, with the UK Government notably establishing an All-Party Parliamentary Group on Blockchain in January 2018 to ensure that industry and society benefit from the full potential of blockchain.
+Both have also stressed the need for caution, emphasising the need to manage the range of risks observed in the cryptoasset market, and to ensure that UK financial markets remain safe and transparent.

-It is this measured approach which sees the FCA issuing a warning to consumers about the risk of ICOs with one hand, as it did in September 2017 (discussed in further detail at question 10 below), and supporting tests of blockchain technology within its Regulatory Sandbox with the other; or indeed, the Bank of England (“BoE”) supporting DLT proofs-of-concept (more on which at question 5 below) while issuing a strong statement in October 2019 that Libra—a permissioned cryptocurrency associated with Facebook—will need to meet the highest standards of resilience, and be subject to appropriate supervisory oversight.
+It is this measured approach which saw the FCA issuing a warning to consumers about the risk of ICOs, as it did in September 2017 (discussed in further detail at question 10 below), while also supporting tests of blockchain technology within its Regulatory Sandbox; or indeed, the Bank of England (“BoE”) supporting DLT proofs-of-concept (referenced at question 5 below) while issuing a strong statement in October 2019 that Libra—a permissioned cryptocurrency associated with Facebook—will need to meet the highest standards of resilience, and be subject to appropriate supervisory oversight.

-Both the UK government and regulators have, moreover, explored how blockchain technology might be used to improve their own internal processes.
-For example, in 2016 the UK government tested the use of a blockchain-based system to distribute welfare payments.
+Both the UK Government and regulators have, moreover, explored how blockchain technology might be used to improve their own internal processes.
+For example, in 2016 the UK Government tested the use of a blockchain-based system to distribute welfare payments.
 Since 2017 the FCA and the BoE have been working together to explore how they can use technology to make the current system of regulatory reporting more accurate, efficient and consistent.
-Finally, the Bank of England has recently conducted a proof-of-concept with four firms to help understand how the backbone of the existing payments system will be compatible with DLT-based payment systems.
+Finally, the BoE has recently conducted a proof-of-concept with four firms to help understand how the backbone of the existing payments system will be compatible with DLT-based payment systems.

 Despite the US’s legislative “wait-and-see” approach, US agencies are active on the enforcement front to address case-by-case issues arising from blockchain and its offshoots when perceived to violate the existing legal framework.
 This activity has spread to the courts, which are also getting involved through state as well as private action.
 Except for a few states expressly hostile, blockchain is seen as an opportunity to attract investment and even the local governments have started implementing blockchain-centred initiatives within their organizations.